rmrk-team/EmotableEIP/README.md

 Initially we set out to create an emotable extension to be used with any ERC-721 compilant tokens.
 However, we realized that the proposal would be more useful if it was a common-good repository of emotable tokens.
 This way, the tokens that can be reacted to are not only the new ones but also the old ones that have been around since before the proposal.\
 In line with this decision, we decided to calculate a deterministic address for the repository smart contract.
 This way, the repository can be used by any NFT collection without the need to search for the address on the given chain.
 4. **Should we include only single-action operations, only multi-action operations, or both?**\
-We've considered including only single-action operations, where the user is only able to react with a single emoji to a sinle token, but we decided to include both single-action and multi-action operations.
+We've considered including only single-action operations, where the user is only able to react with a single emoji to a single token, but we decided to include both single-action and multi-action operations.
 This way, the users can choose whether they want to emote or undo emote on a single token or on multiple tokens at once.\
 This decision was made for the long-term viability of the proposal.
 Based on the gas cost of the network and the number of tokens in the collection, the user can choose the most cost-effective way of emoting.
 5. **Should we add the ability to emote on someone else's behalf?**\
 While we did not intend to add this as part of the proposal when drafting it, we realized that it would be a useful feature for it.
 This way, the users can emote on behalf of someone else, for example, if they are not able to do it themselves or if the emote is earned through an off-chain activity.